Fair Housing: Assistive Animals

 Housing providers cannot ask a tenant who requires an assistive animal to pay a pet deposit or fee for their animal.
 The housing provider cannot require special training for assistive animals.
 Finally, the provider cannot inquire about the nature or the severity of the tenant’s disability.

 Assistive animals help persons with physical or psychiatric disabilities.
 Assistive animals can include service animals, emotional support animals, or other animals that assist a person with a disability.
 The terms “service,” “support,” and “assistive” can be used inter-changeably to describe the different roles of assistive animals.

 Service animals perform tasks for the benefit of a person with a physical, intellectual, or mental disability.
 Examples include: seeing eye dogs, an animal pulling a wheelchair, or hearing dogs.
 Service animals do not need to be registered with a service animal organization in order to be considered a “service animal.”

 Support animals provide therapeutic benefit to a person with a mental or psychiatric disability.
-Support animals have been shown to be highly effective at mitigating the symptoms of disabilities such as PTSD and depression.
+Support animals have been shown to be highly effective at reducing the symptoms of disabilities such as PTSD and depression.

 To learn about fair housing:

 Intermountain Fair Housing Council